olcf/olcf-user-docs/profiling/TAU.rst

 GPU
 ===

-- When we instrument the MPI with OpenACC, we have the following through paraprof
+- When we instrument the MPI with OpenACC, we can see the following through paraprof
 - We can observe the duration of the OpenACC calls

 .. image:: /images/tau_openacc.png